 People were cared for by staff who had the knowledge and skills they needed to deliver safe and effective care.
+One relative told us: "[my relative's] care on the whole is good, and quality standards are adhered to by full time staff, but this can fluctuate when Agency staff are on duty."

 Staff told us they regularly attended training relevant to their roles and this was confirmed in records we examined.
 We examined a training matrix which identified courses the service considered necessary to support their staff to deliver safe and appropriate care and treatment.
-These included subject areas such as safeguarding, mental capacity, moving and handling, first aid, fire safety and infection control.
+These included subject areas such as safeguarding, mental capacity, person centred care, moving and handling, first aid, fire safety and infection control.

 Staff skills were also monitored and supported by the service through regular one-to-one supervisions.
 Staff confirmed that they received supervision.
-We looked at staff records and discussed supervision with the registered manager.
-We saw that formal personal supervision sessions took place approximately every three months.
-We discussed with the registered manager the guidance provided by the Social Care Institute for Excellence (SCIE) which advises that in relation to frequency of supervision it is suggested that supervision take place at between two and six-weekly intervals for all front-line workers and at weekly intervals for newly-qualified workers.
-The registered manager agreed to raise this as a discussion point within the organisation.
+We looked at staff records and discussed supervision with the home manager.
+We saw that formal personal supervision sessions took place approximately every month.
+The manager told us that with the appointment of a full time deputy the supervision and appraisal of staff would be more effectively allocated.
+We saw that staff who had been in post for more than a year had had the opportunity of an annual appraisal.

-In addition to personal supervision there were daily handovers and regular monthly staff meetings as well as a general open door culture at the home where the registered manager was accessible at all times.
-There were annual appraisals in place for staff.
+In addition to personal supervision there were daily handovers and regular monthly staff meetings as well as a general open door culture at the home where the home manager was accessible at all times.
 One member of staff commented, "I feel very comfortable here.
-I feel supported and able to talk to anyone."
+I feel there is good support and I would be able to talk to the manager at any time."

 The service had a record of training for all staff as well as details of planned refresher training covering all basic mandatory training as well as training specifically relevant to supporting people in the home, such as managing behaviour which challenges the service, person centred care and speech and language awareness.